BlackJar72/CavernsOfEvil/README.md

 as the simplist, most obvious fix causes game breaking bugs.

 These scripts contain reference to third party code, most notably the paid assets Procedural Lightening, Easy Save 3, Quantum Console, and FinalIK.
-These entirely separate from this project and not include, but are required to use this code as-is.
+These are entirely separate from this project and not include, but are required to use this code as-is.

 Also, the game uses art, sound, and other assets, both of my own creation and third party.
 These are not included here